freedomtowin/ml-projects/Docker-TensorFlow-Serving/README.md

 Here are the steps to run this project:

-0) cd to Docker-TensorFlow-Serving
+0) `cd Docker-TensorFlow-Serving` in Anaconda Prompt and PowerShell

-1) delete the mobilenet_final folder
+1) delete the mobilenet_final model folder in Docker-TensorFlow-Serving

-2) run `python save-pretrained-savedmodel.py`
+2) run `python save-pretrained-savedmodel.py` in Anaconda Prompt

-3) run the Docker commands in create_container.ps1
+3) run the Docker commands in create_container.ps1 in PowerShell

-4) run `python call-model-server.py`
+4) run `python call-model-server.py` in Anaconda Prompt